jondavies00/rust-chess/README.md

-# chess
+# Rust Chess

-Chess CLI implementation in rust
+A Chess CLI implementation in Rust